XIAYM-gh/Minecraft-Console-Client/MinecraftClient/config/README.md

 Remote control system can by default auto-accept /tpa and /tpahere requests from the bot owners.
 Auto-accept can be disabled or extended to requests from anyone in remote control configuration.

-Using the AutoRespond feature
+使用AutoRespond的特性
 ------

 The AutoRespond bot allows you to automatically react on specific chat messages or server announcements.
 You can use either a string to detect in chat messages, or an advanced regular expression.
 For more information about how to define match rules, please refer to sample-matches.ini

-Using the Auto Attack
+使用Auto Attack
 ------

 The AutoAttack bot allows you to automatically attack mobs around you (precisely within radius of 4 block).
 To use this bot, you will need to enable **Entity Handling** in the config file first.

-Using the Auto Fishing
+使用Auto Fishing
 ------

 The AutoFish bot can automatically fish for you.